jdtrat/masters-thesis/thesis-documents/_thesis/05_modeling_results.md

 ---

 By most measures, it seems that Expected Utility Theory provides the most generalizable explanation of human choice data on the sure bet or gamble task.
-Looking at the In the next chapter, I discuss these results and outline next steps to contribute towards a better understanding of the neurobiological basis of decision-making under risk.
+In the next chapter, I discuss these results and outline next steps to contribute towards a better understanding of the neurobiological basis of decision-making under risk.